dkarapetyan-zz/hugo_website/content/data_science/ds_salary.md

 #  Introduction

 O'Really conducts yearly surveys on Data Science and Data Engineers positions highlighting the main factors that can influence data professionals' salaries.
 In that [survey](http://www.oreilly.com/data/free/2016-data-science-salary-survey.csp) a linear regression model incorporating the most relevant career influencing variables was compiled.

-**The ipython notebook version of this report is designed to allow data scientists and data engineers to plug in their own data (see User Parameters section) to find out whether their current 2016 salary is aligned with their market value.**
+**The ipython [notebook](https://github.com/dkarapetyan/negotiation/blob/master/ds_salary.ipynb) of this report is designed to allow data scientists and data engineers to plug in their own data (see User Parameters section) to find out whether their current 2016 salary is aligned with their market value.**

 According to the authors of the survey, their model is able to explain roughly 75% of the variance in the data: